🔼 Spirituality and Divination: An Inner Journey

 • Cosmic symbolism and awakening of consciousness

-• Energy virtues: elevation, purification, harmonization, activation of stellar codes
+• Energetic virtues: elevation, purification, harmonization, activation of stellar codes

 • Meaning: vehicle of light